imt-mobisyst/pkg-multibot/README.md

 ## 5. Comparing the different architectures

-Above, we only compared the different communication methods, without taking into consideration the global architecture of the system.
+Above, we only compared the different technical communication methods using ROS2, without taking into consideration the global architecture of the system.

 The system can have a :
 - **centralized architecture :** there is an entity, that centralizes the information and sends back information to all robots.